dynamicsagar/github-demo/README.md

 ## test user changes

-### how are you
+### DOING TODAY?

 this is a texttual changes

 I wabt to make a commit changes and want a conflicts

-please try!!!
+AND UPDATE ME THE RESULTS

-to run the file you have to folllow the below iunst
+to run the CHANGE I DID IN OTHER BRNACHfile you have to folllow the below iunst